Advanced Modelling of 3D Rotary Projects

 Once the star is unwrapped, we need to create rails, that will make spiral when wrapped.
 To do that, select Draw Line/Polyline tool and draw a horizontal line at the bottom of the job from left to right.
 While the drawing tool is still active, type 90 into Angle box and type y * 2 into Length box and pressing =.
 We used y * 2 formula so the star will make 2 revolutions Then press button to add a vertical segment.
 Finally, start a new line that connects the horizontal and vertical lines, forming a triangle.
 Once this line is created, our horizontal and vertical lines can be removed.

 Next step is to copy the line and place it so its bottom left end coincides with top left corner of 2D job.

 Once the the rails are ready, one could use a Two Rails Sweep tool.
 However, since rails exceeds the 2D job boundaries, the created sweep will be cropped as soon as those boundaries are exceeded.

 To overcome that, select both rails, open Draw Rectangle tool and press .
 This will create a bounding box containing the rails.
 Now, write done the size of the box and save current project.
 Then create a new single-sided project with the slightly bigger than the bounding box.
 Use the Import Vectors option from the main menu and select the previously saved file.
 Now select the rails and press F9 to center them.

 Now use Two Rail Sweep tool.
 When component is ready, save the file.

 Now re-open the original rotary project.
-Use Import Component and select single-sided project created in the step above.
+Use Import Component and select the single-sided project created in the step above.
 Move the component to the desired location.
-Then, create new level, move the component there and enable wrapping.
+Then, create a new level, move the component there and enable wrapping.

 This section will present how to use single-sided modelling techniques in rotary projects.